eda-ricercatore/admin-notes/skill-set/skill-set-6.md

 	- Experience in Python scripting – advantage
 + Ability to follow a design flow (RTL, testbench, code coverage, synthesis, formal verification, gate level simulation).
 + skill set:
+	- Are you ready to be challenged, right from the interview process?
+Are you looking to work with a highly intelligent but humble team?
+Do you want to work on cutting-edge cyber security problems and have the background to do it?
+Well then, this role may be for you.
+	- GrammaTech is looking for a number of software engineers at varying levels of experience to perform advanced software development.
+Build new components and extend existing tooling to meet project needs.
+Implement both exploratory research prototypes and high-quality products.
+Possess significant experience contributing to large projects, developing software, with focus on C++ and Python.
+	- GrammaTech employees must be fully vaccinated against COVID-19.
+	- Location: Our R&D center is in Ithaca, NY, but we will consider remote employees with a strong match of skills and experience.
+	- Responsibilities of a research-oriented software engineer is expected to:
+		* Study and implement approaches drawn from academic literature or in-house design
+		* Evaluate the resulting prototype implementation to test its value in addressing the research goals
+		* Report results to the PI and respond by adapting the prototype to better address research goals
+		* Contribute to presentations and written reports to keep research sponsors up to date on project progress
+		* Prepare prototypes for demonstrations and evaluations by research sponsors
+		* Transition prototypes into deployable products
+	- Required Qualifications.
+		* BS in Computer Science or equivalent with a minimum of 3+ years demonstrated experience working in software development in C++ and Python.
+Knowledge of other languages is a plus.
+		* Experience in development activities on large code bases with software designed, built, and tested from scratch; familiarity with common software architectures and design patterns
+		* Experience with modern software -development life cycle practices including effectively using revision control systems (git), continuous integration and deployment (CI/CD), container and orchestration technology (docker, Kubernetes, etc.)
+		* Knowledge of fundamentals of software security and bug/vulnerability finding
+	- Preferred Qualifications.
+		* MS or PhD in computer science or closely related field
+		* Knowledge of machine code, such as x86, ARM, or MIPS
+		* Background in static analysis for binaries and/or source code
+		* Experience with fuzzing or symbolic execution
+		* Experience with vulnerability research/demonstration or penetration testing (e.g., Metasploit)
+		* Compiler design, compiler front-end integration, C/C++ parsers
+		* Dynamic analysis, program instrumentation, and profiling
+		* System-administration experience, especially related to security
+		* Malware-analysis techniques
+		* Experience in using Machine Learning Frameworks like scikit-learn, TensorFlow, Keras, etc.
+	- Innovation is at the heart of GrammaTech.
+We are constantly pushing the boundaries of software research and development – from software assurance and software integrity to cyber-security threat mitigation and autonomic computing.
+	- GrammaTech was founded over 30 years ago, with a firmly-grounded purpose to help organizations develop tomorrow’s software.
+Given the ever-increasing dependence of software in today’s connected world, our staff is able to focus on the most challenging software issues through a constant stream of highly innovative research and commercial development programs – focused on the evolving cyber-security landscape, software hardening and intelligent systems.
+Within these projects, GrammaTech employees have the opportunity to work with industry, academic, and government experts, significantly advancing their skills in engineering, research, marketing, or sales.
++ skill set:
+	- GrammaTech’s Common Lisp Software internship program offers students the opportunity to gain real experience in a friendly, open, and supportive environment.
+We choose projects based on real needs, and interns work closely with engineers to make sure that projects are completed successfully.
+Current COMMON LISP IS REQURED FOR THIS ROLE.
+	- GrammaTech will conduct a series of programming tests and screening interviews in Common Lisp as part of our process.
+(Please do not apply if you do not have experience with Lisp, unfortunately, we cannot train for this role.)
+	- GrammaTech employees must be fully vaccinated against COVID-19.
+	- Location:  Remote (must be in USA Only) with a possibility of being located in our Ithaca, NY office for the summer.
+(COVID Restrictions will be considered as we get closer to the summer.)
+	- Responsibilities
+		* Research projects at GrammaTech can take on a wide variety of topics and challenges.
+Projects focus on software assurance, software protection, reverse engineering, and software transformation.
+We do both static and dynamic analysis on both source and object code, in order to tackle serious problems with practical solutions.
+		* Potential projects include:
+			+ Apply compiler optimizations to binaries.
+Develop some classic compiler optimizations on top of our Binary IR (https://grammatech.github.io/gtirb/)
+			+ Develop source-code program transformations for refactoring, optimization, and diversification on top of our Software Evolution Library (https://grammatech.github.io/sel)
+			+ Design and run large-scale experiments evaluating automated software modification and automated software engineering tools
+	- Required Qualifications
+		* Currently enrolled in a BS, MS, or PhD program
+		* Excellent programming skills with Common LISP (required)
+	- Preferred Qualifications
+		* Enrollment in a Computer Science PhD program
++ skill set:
+	- The primary responsibility is leading efforts to design and implement research prototypes, based on ideas drawn from academic literature and original research.
+Team size varies from project to project.
+On small projects, a scientist may implement a significant portion of the prototype, while on larger projects they will lead a team of engineers.
+Our scientists are expected to:
+		* Generate ideas for innovative solutions (original or drawn from the literature) that address needs identified by research sponsors
+		* Translate research ideas into working prototypes
+		* Manage researchers and engineers implementing research prototypes: identify risks, plan work, monitor progress, review designs and code used in prototypes, as well as adapt plans as we learn more about the sponsor’s needs and the benefits/deficiencies of the prototype
+		* Write proposals for research contracts
+		* Build and maintain relationships with research sponsors
+		* Document research results in written reports.
+Present results in-person at meetings with research sponsors
+		* Work with research sponsors to ensure success of any demonstrations or evaluations of the research prototype
+		* Promote research results in blogs, external presentations, and publications
+		* Collaborate with product and marketing teams to identify a strategy to turn the research prototype into a marketable product
+		* Ph.D. in Computer Science, Computer Engineering, or Software Engineering and a minimum of three years of industry or post-doctoral academic experience
+		* Experience leading research projects and managing/supervising a research team, as Principal Investigator (PI) or equivalent
+		* Research experience in compilers, static analysis, language-based security, or another field aligned with GrammaTech's research activities.
+Maybe your area of expertise is reverse engineering, or vulnerability detection, or code transformation.
+Expertise in machine learning or statistical techniques with applications to software development or security is highly relevant, as well.
+On the other hand, maybe you will be adding a new area of expertise to our team
+		* Lots of languages: C, C++, Java, machine code, etc. It's not just about our own code, it's about taking other people's software apart and showing them what makes it tick
++ skill set for Sr. SW Engineer - HW Security Analysis:
+	- Reporting to the VP of Engineering, the Sr. SW Engineer – HW Security Analysis will be responsible for developing innovative solutions that shape the way the emerging process of HW security verification and analysis is performed.
+	- Bachelor’s degree in Computer Science/Engineering (MS or PhD preferred)
+	- Expert level engineer with a minimum of 10 years of proficiency in algorithms and data structures for digital logic in the domains of Simulation, Synthesis or Formal Verification or similar products
+	- Deep knowledge in design and architecture of efficient, scalable software systems and data structures to support compilation of billion gate designs
+	- Experience in multi-threading, multi-tasking and job distribution to support analysis and netlist transformations to minimize runtime and memory footprint
+	- Expert programming and debug skills in C/C++.
+	- Ability to operate in a small team and be an effective communicator.
+	- This position can be based anywhere in the continental USA.
+Some travel may be required with return to normal business from COVID.
+	- Preferred qualifications
+		* Experience in the development and support of commercial EDA software
+		* Experience in the implementation and verification of SoC designs
+		* A background in Computer Security or familiarity with Computer Security topics
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.